Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Finally, after about 2 kilometers on the industrial road, and 20.2 kilometers total for the day, we spied the yellow arrow on a pole, below.
 It was time to turn off this busy road, finally.

-Next it was a dash across the street, and onto the Rua Estrada Real, below.
+Next it was a dash across the street, and onto the Rua Estrada Real, once again on the Royal Road.
+After a strong bend in the road to the left and a few more meters, the Estrada Real follows long, high white walls, below.

-Águeda Ahead on day eleven of the Camino PortuguésSpotting Águeda Ahead Toward the End of Day Eleven, Camino Portugués
+Spotting Águeda Ahead Toward the End of Day Eleven, Camino PortuguésSpotting Águeda Ahead Toward the End of Day Eleven, Camino Portugués

-In a very short while the Way opens up and intersects with the busy N1, below.
-Fortunately, we crossed the N1 to a quiet cobblestone path, by walking straight ahead.
+in a very short while the Way opens up and intersects with the M606, below.
+Here I am posing at this intersection, a bit weary looking!
+Walk straight across the street and onto a quiet cobblestone path.

-Crossing the busy N1 here, we were surprised to walk into Águeda on the lovely Rua Dr. Manuel Pinto, a cobblestone path, then a quiet road for about a half a kilometer...
+After crossing the M606, we were surprised to walk into Águeda on the lovely Rua Dr. Manuel Pinto, a cobblestone path, with a lovely footbridge along the way, below.

-...until joining the main road, the N1, to cross the bridge over the Rio Águeda, below, and into the heart of town.
-You will pass by several places to eat on your way to the bridge, but we wanted to wait until we got into town before stopping.
+Turn right onto the N1, to cross the bridge over the Rio Águeda, below, and into the heart of town.

 The Bridge over the River Águeda that walks into town on day eleven of the Portuguese Camino.The Bridge over the River Águeda